debrouwere/draughtsman/ROADMAP.md

 * Better error handling
 * A Homebrew formula and a deb/ubuntu package
+* Selective reloading (e.g. only reload the CSS, not the entire page if it isn't necessary)
 * A cli flag to disable live reloading, as well as a URL argument ?nolive
 * Support for layout templates and partials (underscore convention?)
 * A way to make multiple dynamic pages out of a single template and JSON file